 According to a study conducted by Switzerland-based serviced office provider IWG, 70 percent of professionals work remotely at least one day a week.
 Fifty-three percent of laborers work at least half of the week remotely.
 A Gallup Poll found that the number of American employees working remotely increased 43 percent in 2016, from 39 percent in 2012.
-Here is a guide to setting up your home office.
+Here is a guide to setting up your perfect home office.

 How Technology is Makes Remote Work Possible.